 Increase Charging Speed

 In another patent (US20240021797A1), Toyota discusses a composite particle with a fluorine-based coating film for all-solid-state batteries to reduce resistance increment, especially under high voltage.
 This technology enhances charging speed by minimizing resistance, with the composite particle produced through a mixture of coating liquid and active material particles.
-The coating includes fluorine, phosphorus, and a glass network former, with optional metallic elements for further resistance reduction.
+The coating comprises fluorine, phosphorus, and a glass network former, with optional metallic elements for further reducing resistance.

 Enhance Battery Life